 Causes & Risk Factors

-- Smoking: Smokers are about twice as likely to develop pancreatic cancer as non-smokers.
+- Smoking: Smokers are roughly twice as likely to develop pancreatic cancer as non-smokers; it is the most significant preventable risk factor.

-- Chronic Pancreatitis: Long-term inflammation of the pancreas, often linked to heavy alcohol use or smoking.
+- Chronic Pancreatitis: Long-term inflammation of the pancreas, frequently linked to heavy alcohol use or smoking.

 Diagnosis & Treatment